C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - Scan a username across all sites that are part of the Sherlock-project
 - Provide intelligence on a public Google Document with xeuledoc OSINT Tool.
 - Provide intelligence on sites the target email is registered on with holehe. (holehe is one of the best tools out there)
+- Scan 2 usernames at once using socialscan

 **Simply invite the BOT to your server.**